 - Heat oven to 480°F.

 - Wash chicken.
-Make a marinade by mixing 3 tbsp oil, seasoned salt, and pepper.
+Make a marinade by mixing 3 tbsp oil, salt (or Vegeta or bouillon), and pepper.
 Cover chicken in marinade thoroughly and leave for a few minutes to absorb.
 Cover baking pan with the remaining oil, add chicken and place pan in the oven.
 Bake 15 minutes.

 - Take the pan out, flip the chicken around and return pan to the oven.
 Lower heat to 360°F and bake another 15 minutes.

 - Take the chicken out of the pan and set aside.
 Carefully scrub the chicken parts remaining in the pan after the baking.
-Add rice, 4.5 cups of water , and 1 tbsp seasoned salt (or vegeta spice).
+Add rice and 4.5 cups of water.
 Spread all in the pan evenly.
 Bring heat up to 480°F again, and bake rice in the oven for 25 minutes.

 - At, or near the end (when there is a quarter of an inch of water left in the pan above rice) turn off the heat and add chicken into the pan.
 Leave in the oven for a few minutes to absorb, then serve.